-They’re even suitable for vegans and vegetarians, although they’re made in a facility that also processes non-vegan things, so it depends on whether or not you’re comfortable with that.
+They’re even suitable for vegans and vegetarians, although they’re made in a facility that also processes non-vegan things, so it depends on whether you’re comfortable with that.
 The only type of person they may not suit is one with a peanut allergy.

 They also come in a cool range of flavors, with names like Need for Seed and Smooth Caffeinator.
 What’s not to love?
 They’ll give you the bonk-preventing energy boost you’re looking for and taste good along the way.

 - 25 grams of carbs, 7 grams protein

 - Not suitable for runners with a peanut allergy

 If you prefer a high-carb energy bar, this one packs a punch while also offering a decent bit of protein (9 to 11 grams).
 Considering what you get in them, they’re well worth the price, winning our top value spot.

 Surprisingly, considering the nutrient counts, they clock in at only 250 calories each.
 40 to 45 grams of carbs (depending on the flavor) will give you the bonk-averting boost you need.

 If you’re conscious about sugar, be aware that these bars contain around 20 grams of it.
 But it’s quickly and easily absorbed for that extra burst of energy.
 If you’re sensitive to it, you may find that you crash after your run.

 With more than 20 unique flavors, you won’t have a chance to get bored with these.
 The only danger is that sometimes, the flavor doesn’t quite taste like what’s advertised on the packaging, but that could be down to one person’s perception.